shantoze/TAS/README.md

 11. Free **Gemini AI Assistant (25 Flash)**
     - Ask about build errors
     - Ask general questions or chat
-12. Editor uses **Neovim editor** (with autocompletion support)
+12. Built-in **Neovim editor** (with autocompletion support)
 13. Selectable terminal themes
 14. And more to come
-15.Added create keystore and sign manual
+15. Added features for creating keystores and manual sign, if sign is not defined in build.gradle, then during the release build, you can use those 2 functions

 ---